 We know that trying to overcome challenges alone is not the best course of action.
 You need a team.
 Your loved ones are there to pick you up when you’re feeling down.
 You need people who will work with you to go through those baby steps toward your goals.
 Let them help you.
 Ask them to pray for you.
 Brainstorm on the tools you need.
 My family, friends and church family were instrumental in helping me rebuild my life after my illness.
 They not only gave me emotional and spiritual support, but physical help as well.
 You need that too, so don’t push people away.
 If they offer to help, let them.

 Challenges in life quotes

-I am a huge fan of quotes, especially when it comes to facing challenges in life and overcoming them.
+I am a huge fan of quotes, especially when it comes to facing the challenges of life and overcoming them.
 Here are a few of my favorites.

 “The most beautiful people I’ve known are those who have known trials, have known struggles, have known loss, and have found their way out of the depths.”– Elizabeth Kübler-Ross